IPS-LMU/The-EMU-SDMS-Manual/_book/emuR_funcs.md

                            targetDir = tempdir())
 ```

-R Example \@ref(rexample:emuRpackageDetailsConvTGcol) will create a new `emuDB` in the directory `tempdir()` called `myTGcolDB`.
+The above R code snippet will create a new `emuDB` in the directory `tempdir()` called `myTGcolDB`.
 The `emuDB` will contain all the tier information from the `.TextGrid` files but will not contain hierarchical information, as `.TextGrid` files do not contain any linking information.
 It is worth noting that it is possible to semi-automatically generate links between time-bearing levels using the `autobuild_linkFromTimes()` function.
 An example of this was given in Chapter \@ref(chap:tutorial).
-R Example \@ref(rexample:emuRpackageDetailsConvTGcol) creates a new `emuDB` in the directory `tempdir()` called `myTGcolDB`.
+The above R code snippet creates a new `emuDB` in the directory `tempdir()` called `myTGcolDB`.
 The `emuDB` contains all the tier information from the `.TextGrid` files no hierarchical information, as `.TextGrid` files do not contain any linking information.
 Further, it is possible to semi-automatically generate links between time-bearing levels using the `autobuild_linkFromTimes()` function.
 An example of this was given in Chapter \@ref(chap:tutorial).

 ### BPF collections

 Similar to the `convert_TextGridCollection()` function, the `emuR` package also provides a function for converting file collections consisting of BPF and `.wav` files to the `emuDB` format.
-R Example \@ref(rexample:emuRpackageDetailsConvBPFcol) shows how this can be achieved.
+The R code snippet below shows how this can be achieved.

 ```r